Enalean/tuleap-documentation-en/languages/en/installation-guide/full-installation.rst

 Once these steps are completed, you can access the Tuleap server with the web interface.
 Go to your Tuleap domain name (e.g. ``https://tuleap.example.com``)

 Default site administrator credentials can be found in ``/root/.tuleap_passwd``.
-Change it as soon as possible.
+Store it securely and delete the file as soon as possible.

 Backups are under your responsibility so you probably want to take a look at the :ref:`Backup/Restore guide <backup>`.